Email segmentation divides your subscribers into smaller groups based on a set of characteristics that will help you deliver more personalized emails.

 At MailerLite, we write content about all types of digital marketing including email marketing, transactional emails, e-commerce and website design to name a few.

-We can create different interest groups based on the blog topics they read that inspired them to signup for our newsletter.
+We can create different interest groups based on the blog topics they read that inspired them to sign up for our newsletter.
 So if a subscriber was reading an e-commerce article, we know that they will appreciate more e-commerce content in the future.

 Segment your users according to the signup channels.
 The ones that signed up from your blog might be more interested in content about your company.
 The ones that signed up from your e-commerce site might want to know more about your products so that you can guide them down the sales funnel.